– Healing Yourself 101 –

-These are very different species to Chondrus Crispus and Eucheuma Cottonii which are more popularly known as Irish Sea Moss, or simply Sea Moss.
-Often during harvesting Mastocarpus stellatus is collected with Chondrus Crispus and is sold under the name ‘Carrageen’, an Irish diminutive of rock.
-This species is also very different to Carrageenan.
+Often during harvesting Mastocarpus stellatus is collected with Chondrus Crispus and is sold under the name ‘Carrageen’, which is an Irish diminutive of ‘rock’.
+This species is also very different to the commercially refined product Carrageenan.

-As cataloging of seaweed species gets better, and there is more research in the area of marine vegetables, our collective understanding is improving.
-This has seen a literal branching off of species into new species, and genus into different genus.
-With the re-categorization of the as the seaweed world as we know it, the metaphoric waters are becoming clearer (or so it seems).
+As the cataloging of seaweed species gets better, and there is more research in the area of marine vegetables, our collective understanding is also improving.
+This has seen a literal branching off of species into newer species, and genus into different genus.
+With the re-categorization of the seaweed world as we know it, the metaphoric waters are becoming progressively clearer (or so it seems).

 So, although Irish Sea Moss has been referred to as Carrageen over the years, it is not Carrageenan.
-The concerns around the refined product, Carrageenan, which is typically extracted from red seaweed and sold as a powder, is why you will not find it listed as a product we carry, nor do we suggest you use it.
+Carrageenan is isolated and manufactured from seaweed and sold as a powder.
+It is not a nutrient dense wholefood.